-Not only it protects my knees while working but also it boosts up productivity.
+Not only does it protect my knees while working, but also it boosts productivity.

-This means that I can work even on my knees very comfortably to complete the painting project in much lesser time without putting pressure on my knees.
+This means I can work even on my knees very comfortably to complete the painting project in much less time without putting pressure on my knees.

-While painter’s pants with knee pads, pockets, and extra loops are definitely a thing to go for professionals, if you work as a DIYer it’s good to go for jeans without knee pads.
+While painter’s pants with knee pads, pockets, and extra loops are a thing to go for professionals, if you work as a DIYer, it’s good to go for jeans without knee pads.

 Why Consider Built-in Knee Pad in Your Pants?

 Simply put, a knee pad is a kind of protective pad that is meant to safeguard your knee from various types of injuries while at work on a construction site.